standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 In FHIR, [Must-Support](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) is a boolean flag which allows a profile to indicate that an implementation must be able to process that element in a FHIR instance if it exists.
 The Content Profile is where Must-Support elements are declared.

 Note that the Must-Supports are designated at the level of the IG, not the data model.
-This is because different use cases have different requirements for which elements are important.
-A certain use case may not require ethnicity, even though another IG designates ethnicity as Must-Support.
-In either case, ethnicity is defined in the common model.
+This is because different elements are important for different use cases.
+For example, one use case may not require date of death to be supported, but another might.

 **Note:** [Filtering](#filter-strategy-configuration-parameters) is the mechanism by which entries (profiles) and namespaces are selected for an IG, and content profiles are the mechanism for declaring Must-Support.